-The motorcycles industry is a relevant sector within the Peruvian industrial production with a wide group of manufacturers active with local plant, arrived here from Japan, China and India to challenge the several local brands.
+The motorcycles industry is really a relevant sector within the Peruvian industrial production with a wide group of manufacturers active with local manufacturing facilities, arrived here from Japan, China and India to challenge the several local brands.

-The market could be considered broken down in two different types of customer areas, with the metropolitan zone around the capital Lima, similar to the other South American metropolis, with demand for scooter, moped and tricycles for business purpose.
-In the rest of the country, characterized for still poor road infrastructure development, the demand is focused on off road/enduro models or ATV four wheels.
+The market could be considered broken down in two different types of customer areas, with the metropolitan zone around the capital Lima, similar to the other South American metropolis, with demand for scooter, moped and tricycles for business purpose and the rest of the country, characterized for still poor road infrastructures, where the two wheeler demand is concentrated on off road, enduro and ATV models.

-Remarkable the growth, the third annual in a row, considering the introduction, in May 2018, of the Impuesto Selectivo al Consumo (ISC) a new tax for all new vehicles sold for private use, with a 10% due for petrol vehicles and a 20% for diesel.
+The positive market pathway was interrupted in the 2018, actually the all-time record year, when the government introduced the Impuesto Selectivo al Consumo (ISC) a new tax for all new vehicles sold for private use, with a 10% due for petrol vehicles and a 20% for diesel.